Frequently Asked Questions

 Veterinarians specializing in behavior recommend that owners take advantage of every safe opportunity to expose young puppies to the great variety of stimuli that they will experience in their lives.
 Enrolling in puppy classes prior to three months of age can be an excellent means of improving training, strengthening the human-animal bond, and socializing puppies in an environment where risk of illness can be minimized.

 SmartyPup!
-Requires one distemper and one parvo shot upon the first class.
+Requires one distemper, one parvo shot and the bordatella vaccine upon the first class.
 Our classes are always immaculate

 Read more abut what the experts are saying: Roundtable Discussion on the Risks and Benefits of Early Socialization for Puppies

 AAHA Revised Canine Vaccine Guidelines Developed in a manner consistent with best vaccination practices, the 2011 Guidelines include expert opinions supported by scientific study, published and unpublished documents, and encompass all canine vaccines currently licensed in the U.S. and Canada.
 The task force that developed the guidelines included experts in immunology, infectious diseases, internal medicine, law, and clinical practice.

 Who should I trust when it comes to advice regarding my puppy's well-being?